conda/conda-dot-org/learn/faq.md

 ## How can I start using conda?

-To start using conda, there are various options available to you.
+To start using conda, specifically Miniconda, there are various options available to you.
 Follow these steps to begin your conda journey and explore the rich ecosystem of packages:

-1. **Installation:** Visit the [installation guide](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) for detailed instructions on how to install conda.
-It provides step-by-step guidance to get conda up and running on your system.
+1. **Installation:** Visit the [installation guide](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) for detailed instructions on **how to install conda via Miniconda**.
+It provides step-by-step guidance to get conda up and running on your system. (*[Miniconda](https://docs.conda.io/en/latest/miniconda.html) is a minimal version of conda that includes only the essential components, allowing for a more customized and lightweight installation.*)

 2. **Package Search:** Once you have conda installed, you can search for the packages you need.
 Use the built-in search functionality to find packages based on your requirements.
 Refer to our [FAQ section](https://conda.org/learn/faq#how-can-i-search-for-packages) for more information on how to search for packages effectively.